pikepdf/pikepdf/docs/topics/security.rst

 - cracking PDF passwords is easier than many other forms of cracking because a motivated person has unlimited chances to guess the password on a static file.

-This is to say, while the AES encryption algorithm is strong, password-protected PDFs have significant practical weaknesses.
+While the AES encryption algorithm is strong, password-protected PDFs have significant practical weaknesses.

-Despite, the most useful situation is to set the owner password to a strong password, and the user password to blank.
-This allows anyone to view the PDF, but you can prove that you (or your software's user) generated the PDF by producing a strong owner password.
+In view of all of this, the most useful option is to set the owner password to a strong password, and the user password to blank.
+This allows anyone to view the PDF while allowing you to prove that you (or your software's user) generated the PDF by producing the strong owner password.

 Unicode in passwords
 --------------------